LibbyWin/SnowHoliday/README.md

 This project was aimed towards snowboarders who wished to find the best places to board all around the world.

 ## User goals
-To use a website that helps them find out information about the best snow holiday for them.
+* To use a website that helps them find out information about the best snow holiday for them.
-Have an interactive map top allow users to pick a holiday destination.
+* Have an interactive map top allow users to pick a holiday destination.
-Contact details provided to allow the user to ask any questions based on their holiday.
+* Contact details provided to allow the user to ask any questions based on their holiday.
-Interactive on both desktop and mobile devices
+* Interactive on both desktop and mobile devices.

 ## Site owner goals
 * Gather information on where people tend to go when snowboarding.
 * Receive contact details through the use of contact form.
-* ** The contact form does not send to a local email account.
+The contact form does not send to a local email account.
 However this if a future feature which will be added.

 ## User requirements
 * Have an interactive Google maps available to see certain holiday destinations.